(905) 441 0770 allen@allenehlert.com

 This table illustrates the potential savings of $7,500 over a five-year period for a hypothetical variable rate mortgage.
 However, it’s important to note that interest rates can fluctuate, and the savings will depend on the direction of the market.

-In conclusion, variable rate mortgages in Ontario offer the opportunity for lower initial rates, potential interest rate decreases, flexibility, and the chance to save money.
+In conclusion, variable rate mortgages offer the opportunity for lower initial rates, potential interest rate decreases, flexibility, and the chance to save money.
 However, it’s crucial to carefully consider your financial situation and consult with a mortgage professional to make the right choice for your needs.

 Kitchen White